dandrino/terrain-erosion-3-ways/README.md

   <img src="images/real2_grayscale.png" width=40%>
   <img src="images/real2_hillshaded.png" width=40%>

   <br><em> Elevation maps from somewhere in the continental United States (credit to the USGS).
-  <br>The right images uses the same coloration as above, for consistency. </em>
+The right images uses the same coloration as above, for consistency. </em>
 </p>

 The fractal shapes you see in real life terrain are driven by **erosion**: the set of processes that describe terrain displacement over time.
 There are several types of erosion, but the one that causes those fractal shapes you see is **hydraulic erosion**, which is the displacement of terrain via water.
 As water flows across terrain, it takes sediment with it and deposits it downhill.
 This has the effect of carving out mountains and creating smooth valleys.
 The fractal pattern emerges from smaller streams merging into larger streams and rivers as they flow downhill.